James Iha

 James Yoshinobu Iha (伊葉吉伸, Iha Yoshinobu) (born March 26, 1968) is an American rock musician.
 He is best known as a guitarist and co-founder of the alternative rock band the Smashing Pumpkins.
-He was a member until the initial breakup in 2000.
-Among his musical projects of recent years, Iha has been a permanent fixture of A Perfect Circle.
-He was most recently a member of Tinted Windows, a 1960s/1970s inspired group with members of Cheap Trick, Fountains of Wayne, and Hanson.
-He rejoined the Smashing Pumpkins in 2018.
+He was a member until the band's initial breakup in 2000 and rejoined in 2018.

-Iha has produced songs, contributed guitar and vocals, and produced remixes for a number of artists, including Midnight Movies, Isobel Campbell, Marilyn Manson, Whiskeytown, and Michael Stipe.
-He co-owned Scratchie Records, an independent record label, with Adam Schlesinger, and from 1999-2012 owned a recording studio with Schlesinger and Andy Chase of Ivy called Stratosphere Sound.
+Iha has also produced songs, contributed guitar, keyboards and vocals and produced remixes for a number of artists, including Midnight Movies, Isobel Campbell, Marilyn Manson, Whiskeytown, Scott Weiland and Michael Stipe.
+Among his other musical projects, Iha has been a permanent fixture of supergroup A Perfect Circle since 2003.
+He was also a member of Tinted Windows, a group with members of Cheap Trick, Fountains of Wayne, and Hanson.
+He previously co-owned independent record label Scratchie Records with Adam Schlesinger and, from 1999 to 2012, owned a recording studio with Schlesinger and Andy Chase of Ivy called Stratosphere Sound.

 Early life and background

 Iha was born in Chicago, Illinois.
+He is a second-generation Japanese-American and is able to speak a little Japanese.
 He attended Elk Grove High School in Elk Grove Village, Illinois, which he described as "a boring, middle-class suburb of Chicago."
 Iha received average grades in high school, and, after a successful two-year stint at a local junior college, he majored in graphic design at Loyola University Chicago before dropping out to dedicate himself to the Smashing Pumpkins.

-He is a second-generation Japanese-American and is able to speak only a little Japanese.

 Like his bandmate Billy Corgan, Iha has a brother with a disability.

-Iha designs and consults for his men's clothing brand Vaporize, a collaboration with the Japanese label Beams since 2001.